kazi-kabir/ts-web-scraping/README.md

 TODO

 UPDATED 8/11/22
-- use own data: painful experience
+x use own data
+- get ONLY company using cheerio
+  - how do selectors work in cheerio?

+BACKLOG
-- serve data on a frontend: unlikely to ever reach this point
+- serve data on a frontend: todo much later

 ended up learning way more about cheerio than typescript. getting stuck into something has its cons.